-- Complete the FAFSA and list Wilson Community College on the FAFSA application. - Be a NC resident for tuition purposes. - Enroll on at least a half-time basis. - Maintain institutional standards for satisfactory academic progress. - Be enrolled in an eligible program of study.
+- Complete the FAFSA and list Wilson Community College on the FAFSA application. - Be a NC resident for tuition purposes. - Maintain institutional standards for satisfactory academic progress. - Be enrolled in an eligible program of study.
 Awards will be prorated for less than full-time enrollment, if eligible.